 - Rhino CAD system can be optionally purchased, at a reduced price, with the purchase of FLAC3D, 3DEC, or PFC3D.

-- Itasca’s meshing tool BlockRanger is included free with the purchase of FLAC3D Version 6 and up or 3DEC Version 5.2 and up.
+- Itasca’s meshing tool BlockRanger is included free with the purchase of FLAC3D Versions 6.0 and 7.0 or 3DEC Version 5.2.

 What is BlockRanger?